Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Additional material: comparison to existing data

 \subsection{Aggregate network statistics}

-Fig. \ref{fig:network_density_plot_3digit} illustrates how the density in the input (left) and output (right) networks decreases if all links are removed if the weight of connecting input (output) links $\omega^{\text{in},\alpha}_{ij}$ ($\omega^{\text{out},\alpha}_{ij}$) falls below a given percentage threshold level shown at the x-axis.
-Note that the x-axis is quadratically scaled.
-The Tables \ref{tab:network_stats_2019_threshold_pct_1} and \ref{tab:network_stats_2019_threshold_pct_5} summarise network statistics analogous to those in Table \ref{tab:network_stats_2019_no_truncation} for networks truncated at a 1\% and 5\% threshold level.
+The Tables \ref{app:tab:network_stats_2019_threshold_pct_1} and \ref{app:tab:network_stats_2019_threshold_pct_5} summarise network statistics analogous to those in Table \ref{tab:network_stats_2019_no_truncation} for networks truncated at a 1\% and 5\% threshold level.
 The figure and the tables include the results for both truncation by input and output share.
-The density in all networks decreases in all networks but with a much steeper slope for the ONS IOTs, which is due to the forestalled truncation caused by the SDC.
-The decrease is slightly faster in the output network, suggesting a higher concentration by outputs.
-The truncation also affects other properties of the networks, but qualitative homogeneously across the different IOTs, except for assortativity.
+The density in all networks decreases in all networks, but with a much steeper slope for the ONS IOTs, which is due to the forestalled truncation caused by the SDC.
+The decrease is slightly faster in the output network, suggesting a higher concentration of outputs.
+The truncation also affects other properties of the networks, but qualitatively homogeneously across the different IOTs, except for assortativity.

 \FloatBarrier